davidkorea/NLP_201811/RNN_LSTM_GRU/README.md

 **same color belongs to same part of equation in simplified notation**

 Through the mathmatic notation and equation we can find that:
+1. input:
+    - input vector -> transpose matrix

-1. hidden layer:
+2. hidden layer:
     - previous hidden output -> transpose matrix,
     - input -> transpose matrix,
     - bias

     add up and pass to a nolinear activation function

-2. output:
+3. output:
     - current hidden output -> transpose matrix,
     - bias